The Objectives of Inventory Management: Techniques, Challanges and Process in Detail!

 Inventory management exists because of the need of handling inventories, which means a workload that has to do in a systematic way.
 Tracking all the stocks of various products would have been a nightmare if they were being done manually.
 Luckily today, inventory management systems took the place of pen and paper.
 Now there are software and templates that make you save time and effort so that you can manage all your stocks with some clicks easily.

 Excel, just like it helps their users to manage many operations in their business, provides a practical platform for those who want to make proper inventory management.
 Besides, that Excel is affordable and easily reachable, it is also user-friendly.

 Ease of use would be a priority assuming you are not likely to want to deal with complexities since the inventory process is already full of detailed data.
 Excel is always ready to use and doesn’t require an installation.

 There are many ready-to-use Excel templates for inventory management.
 All you need to do is download it and start using.
 Let’s look at a Stock & Inventory Tracker Excel template and what type of features it offers.

 Stock & Inventory Tracker Excel Template:

-This “Stock In and Out Template” is constructed by 5 parts: the dashboard, the item list, the received products, sales, and settings.
+This “Stock In and Out Template” is constructed in 5 parts: the dashboard, the item list, the received products, sales, and settings.
 You basically input your data into the template and arrange them among the sections, then review your overall inventory report after all the purchases and sales.
 Someka has also a Google Sheet version of this template.
 Check Stock and Inventory Tracker Google Sheets Template for an online tool with access from all devices and a simultaneous work option.

 It is the custom settings part in which you can set the product descriptions, categories, and unit types.
 Once you filled the columns in settings, you can go to the item list and input the product information for each row.
 You write their code, category, or even initial quantity, alert level, and remarks.